Update you browser

 • Environmental Architecture graduates are expected to go on to work in a range of fields, from further academic study to roles in environmentalist NGOs, urban planning agencies and design agencies including architecture, landscape architecture and environmental design.

-As part of the programme, you’ll engage with live projects in sites of complex environmental change.
-Work with experts from other disciplines, such as lawyers, geologists or biologists.
-Embark on multiple-day field trips where you can stakeholders and meet local communities while testing and exploring environmental research and analysis methods.
+As part of the programme, you’ll engage with live projects at sites of complex environmental change.
+Work with experts from other disciplines, such as filmmakers, lawyers, anthropologists or biologists.
+Embark on multiple-day field trips where you can meet stakeholders and local communities while testing and exploring environmental research and design methods.

 Gallery